MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD13_LAB_MANUAL.md

 #### Task 4: Test the application.

-1. Run the application and view the **Live** page.
+1. Run the application, and then view the **Live** page.
 The server-side web socket will send a series of test questions.
 2. Verify that the following four questions appear on the page over a period of a few seconds.
-- What are some good resources for getting started with HTML5?
+- **What are some good resources for getting started with HTML5?**
-- Can you explain more about the Web Socket API, please?
+- **Can you explain more about the Web Socket API, please?**
-- This is an #&!%!* inappropriate message!!
+- **This is an #&!%!* inappropriate message!!**
-- How much of CSS3 can I use right now?
+- **How much of CSS3 can I use right now?**
 3. Close Microsoft Edge.

->**Results:** After completing this exercise, you will have added JavaScript code to the **Live** web page to receive questions from a web socket and to display them.
+>**Results:** After completing this exercise, you will have added a JavaScript code to the **Live** web page to receive questions from a web socket and to display them.

-### Exercise 2: Sending Messages to a Web Socket.
+### Exercise 2: Sending Messages to a Web Socket

 #### Scenario

-In this exercise, you will create a message object that contains a question to ask.
+In this exercise, you will create a message object that contains a question.
 You will serialize this message and send it to the server by using the web socket.
-Then you will run the application, view two concurrent instances of the **Live** page, and verify that asking questions results in them being displayed on the page in both instances.
+Then you will run the application, view two concurrent instances of the **Live** page and verify that asking questions results in them being displayed on the page in both instances.

-#### Task 1: Format a question as a message.
+#### Task 1: Format a question as a message

-1. Open the **ContosoConf** solution in the **Allfiles\Mod13\Labfiles\Starter\Exercise 2** folder.
+1. From the **Allfiles\Mod13\Labfiles\Starter\Exercise 2** folder, open the **ContosoConf** solution.
-2. Open the **live.js** file in the **scripts/pages** folder.
+2. From the **scripts/pages** folder, open the **live.js** file.
 In this file, the **LivePage** object has methods that handle the **Ask a question** form submission.
 The question text is passed to the **askQuestion** method, which looks like this:
     ```javascript
         askQuestion: function (text) {
             // TODO: Create a message object with the format { ask: text }